UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/01-pwm.md

 2. Set the Prescaler value, Auto Reload Register

-> you will need to create the following functions if you haven't
+> you will need to create the following functions if you haven't (or add them at appropriate places if you know what you're doing)

 ```c
 // in pwm_init()